Andrew-S-Rosen/mof_screen/README.md

 ## What is PyMOFScreen?

-High-throughput computational catalysis involving MOFs is a tricky business.
+High-throughput DFT involving MOFs is a tricky business.
 Their large unit cells, diverse structures, and widely varying compositions make it challenging to achieve both a robust and high-performing workflow with little human interactions.
 PyMOFScreen solves this problem through multi-stage structural optimizations, a robust selection of optimization algorithms that are chosen on-the-fly, automatic error-handling, and much more.
 In the Snurr group, we have used PyMOFScreen to screen hundreds of MOFs using periodic DFT in a fully automated fashion.
 To automate the adsorbate construction process, refer to our [MOF-Adsorbate-Initializer](https://github.com/arosen93/mof-adsorbate-initializer) code.

 ## Ready-to-Run Examples